On the Efficiency of Classical and Quantum Secure Function Evaluation: Preliminaries

 \subsection{Protocols and Security in the Semi-Honest Model}

 We will consider the following model: The two parties use a primitive $P_{UV}$ that has no input and outputs values $(u,v)$ distributed according to $P_{U V}$ to the players.
 Alice and Bob receive inputs $x$ and $y$.
 Then, the players exchange messages in several rounds, where we assume that Alice sends the first message.
 If $i$ is odd, then Alice computes the $i$-th message as a randomized function of all previous messages, her input $x$ and $u$.
 If $i$ is even, then Bob computes the $i$-th message as a randomized function of all previous messages, his input $y$ and $v$.
 We assume that the number of rounds is bounded by a constant $t$.
 By padding the protocol with empty rounds, we can thus assume without loss of generality that the protocol uses $t$ rounds in every execution.
 After $t$ rounds, Bob computes his output $\tilde z$ as a randomized function of $(M,V,y)$, where $M=(M_1,\ldots,M_t)$ is the sequence of all messages exchanged.
-It is easy to check that inequalities \eqref{eq:I-markov} and \eqref{eq:I-markov2} imply that, for every distribution of the inputs $X$ and $Y$, we have $\cIS{\tilde Z}{XU}{YVM}=0$, $\cIS{\tilde ZY}{X}{VM}=0$ and $\cIS{\tilde ZYV}{X}{UM}=0$.
+Let $P_{XYUV}=P_{X}P_YP_{UV}$, i.e., each party chooses her input independently of $UV$ and the other party's input.
+Thus, it holds that